f4exb/sdrangel/plugins/samplesink/bladerfoutput/readme.md

 The baseband stream is interpolated by this value before being sent to the BladeRF device.
 Possible values are:

   - **1**: no interpolation
-  - **2**: multiply sample rate by 2
+  - **2**: multiply baseband stream sample rate by 2

-Larger values introduce performance problems.
+  - **4**: multiply baseband stream sample rate by 4
+  - **8**: multiply baseband stream sample rate by 8
+  - **16**: multiply baseband stream sample rate by 16
+  - **32**: multiply baseband stream sample rate by 32

+Be aware that the main samples buffer is based on the final sample rate so the larger the integration factor the larger will be the delay introduced by this buffer.

 <h3>5: XB-200 add-on control</h3>